theinternetftw/xyppy/README.md

 ### Features:

 * Supports all modern Z-machine games (versions 2, 3, 4, 5, 7, 8, and zblorb files)
-* Everything, including the build system, requires nothing but modern python 2
+* Everything, including the build system, requires nothing but modern python 2 or 3
 * Quetzal support, so saves are portable to and from many other zmachine apps
 * Healthy color terminal support on windows and linux
 * Run games straight from the web by passing in a URL